Updated: February 2021

 - the White Horse, Brancaster.
 This restaurant overlooks the local marshes near the coast and specialises in local fish – including the famous Cromer crabs;

-- the Grunton Arms, Thorpe Market.
+- the Gunton Arms, Thorpe Market.
 A fantastic gastro-pub, here you’ll find not only fish dishes fresh from the coast but also venison and pork sourced from the immediately surrounding area;

 - Benedicts, Norwich.
 An unpretentious ‘high street’ appearance but don’t be put off by that.
 This is a hand-crafted menu with all dishes prepared to perfection.
 Lots of local options are available as well as some exotics like guinea fowl;